tealtan/gloss-server/README.md

 #### Backend
  - [ ] Bookmarklet authentication posting (should only be able to modify your own highlights)
  - [ ] Set up pinging to prevent Heroku dyno idling
+ - [ ] Add creation of unique usernames on registration

 #### Frontend
  - [ ] Enable debugging view on dev environment